 | After-hours coverage | No (leaves "call back" promise) | Yes (full conversation) |

-| Multilingual | Depends on agent | 5+ languages, auto-detect |
+| Language | Depends on agent | Lithuanian (EN/RU fallback if caller starts) |

-| Simultaneous leads | Limited by agents | Unlimited |
+| Simultaneous callers | Limited by agents | Unlimited |

-| Cost per lead interaction | Agent salary + tool fee | Fixed monthly fee |
+| Cost | Agent salary + tool fee | 49 EUR/mo for 75 conversation minutes |

 24/7/365 Coverage Without Night Shifts